EtteGit/EnragedRabbitProject/README.md

 ## Acknowledgements

-Thanks to the original designer, Ette, for developing the ERCF in the first place.
+- Thanks to the original designer, Ette, for developing the ERCF in the first place.
+- @jmack89427, for beta testing and trying out different filament block support methods